This guide offers schools starting points for using social media with their communities.

 Include a high-quality image of your school or school logo.

 You need to be aware of the age requirement policy for the platform you choose.
 Thirteen years is often considered to be the appropriate age for individuals to use most forms of social media, although it is more of a guide for individuals outside of the US.

-Many platforms are owned by US based organisations.
+Many platforms are owned by US-based organisations.
 While their legislation relating to how services are accessed by children does not apply in New Zealand law, the terms of service do.
-Schools must be aware of their responsibilities in relation to NAG 5 (Education Act 1989) and the Privacy Act (1993).
+Schools must be aware of their responsibilities in relation to the Education Act (2020) and the Privacy Act (1993).

 Seek permission from parents